roadsidemultimedia/Docs/customize/base-child-theme.md

 }
  ~~~

-Once your custom CSS has been added, save the file and if your FTP client is configured correctly, it should upload the file to your server, replacing the old style.css.
+Once your custom CSS has been added, save the file and if your FTP client is configured correctly, it should upload the file to your server, replacing the older style.css.
 Refresh your website and your changes should have taken effect.

 #### style.less ####

-The style.css file does not support LESS CSS, only standard CSS.
-However, the style.less file supports both standard CSS and LESS CSS, so if you plan on utilising LESS CSS in your site design, all your custom CSS should be added to the style.less file as well.

 In order to use the style.less method, you will first need to create a **style.less** file, see our **Adding LESS Support** page on how to do this.
 Once the style.less file has been created you're now able to add both CSS and LESS CSS to the Base Theme.

+For more information about LESS CSS , see our [LESS CSS](/advanced/less-css) documentation which also includes some examples.

 ## Renaming the Base child theme ##

-By default, the PageLines Base theme is named Base Theme with all the files stored in the **pagelines-template-theme** directory.
+By default, the PageLines child is named Base Theme with all the files stored in the **pagelines-template-theme** directory.
 However, at some point you may wish to change the name of the Base child theme.

-Before proceeding with the following instructions, make sure the Base Theme is not the currently active theme (it can cause errors) by going to **Wordpress Admin Dashboard → Appearance → Themes** and clicking the **Activate** link for PageLines DMS.
-Once the Base Theme has been deactived, open your FTP client, connect to your server and navigate to the following directory **wp-content &rarr; themes &rarr; pagelines-template-theme**.
+Before proceeding with the following instructions, make sure the Base Theme is not the currently active theme (it can cause errors) by going to **Wordpress Admin Dashboard → Appearance → Themes** and clicking the **Activate link** for PageLines DMS.

+Once the Base Theme has been deactived, open your FTP client, connect to your server and navigate to the following directory **wp-content → themes → pagelines-template-theme**.

-Open the **style.css** file and you will see the following information.
+Open the `style.css` file and you will see the following information.

 ~~~ .php
 /*